AsteriskAmpersand/Ice-Experimental/README.md

   - Element and Status Modifiers increased to 1.25x (up from 0.7x).
 - Power Guard:
 	- When held for 1.2s, increases Counter Thrust damage by 1.5x and grants the effects of Guard Up (previously only granted the effects of Guard Up).
+	- > This change is intended to give an alternative incentive for committing to a Power Guard, rather than solely for Guard Up.
+While this option is powerful, it is limited by OFG procs, stamina usage, increased chip damage, and high animation commitment.
+We understand that Power Guard should not creep too high as it is the safest guard option available, and are keeping an eye on how this new mechanic fares in all levels of Lance play before it moves to Stable.
 - Leaping Thrust:
   - MV increased to 11 (up from 8).
   - Element and Status Modifiers increased to 0.4x (up from 0.3x).